Bio-protocol/bioprotocol_2104072/readme.md

+Visualizing, Binning and Refining of MAGs With Anvi’o

 High throughput ‘omics technologies generate huge datasets that need to be properly analyzed in order to decipher the biological implications.
 The workflow of handling such datasets must be user-friendly to facilitate rapid analysis.
 Here, we demonstrated the use of the anvi’o workflow, which is a visualization platform and allows for advanced analysis for metagenomics data.
 In this protocol, we have provided the pre-packaged plant-microbiome dataset.
 Then we used the dataset to visualize, perform manual binning, and refinement of metagenome-assembled genomes (MAGs).
 Anvi’o works with an easy-to-use interface, and also helps the users to test and implement research ideas in a timely manner.
 To guide the readers, we have introduced the purposes of the dir system:
 graphs: the figures produced during the analysis.